rocky-linux/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name:
+- Name: Sherif Nagy
-- Position:
+- Position: Release Engineer
-- Email address:
+- Email address: sherif@rockylinux.org
-- PGP key fingerprint:
+- PGP key fingerprint: CC59 76F3 3BCA 5502 837D BCB8 59F4 A40E 6CAB 25F2

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably